• Skip to main content

 5382 Clinical Evaluation for Practice Improvement

 Prerequisite(s): Admission to the Advanced Standing Program; or credit in SWO 5381 and a minimum grade of B in SWO 5492.
+A minimum grade of C is required for this course.

 This course emphasizes the importance of systematic, consistent monitoring of client outcomes as a critical part of effective clinical social work practice.
 Building upon skills of thorough, accurate assessment and effective client rapport, this course focuses on the next steps of collaborating with the client system (individual, family, group) to monitor feasible, clinical outcomes that inform the treatment process and the continuous improvement of practice.